Make a Complaint

 Home Inspections are not designed to be ‘perfect’ and there are many limitations to a home inspection including:

-• Cannot Cause Damage – Inspectors cannot cause damage to a home they are inspecting.
-This limits the type of materials we can walk on, where we can put ladders, and we cannot risk moving occupants things in case we break something.
-Certainly, we can’t put holes in any walls or start using tools to disassemble equipment.
+- Cannot Cause Damage – Inspectors cannot cause damage to a home they are inspecting.
+This limits the type of materials they can walk on, where they can put ladders, and they cannot risk moving occupants things in case they break something.
+They can’t put holes in any walls or start using tools to disassemble equipment.

-• Inspector Safety – Our inspectors have to put safety first.
+- Inspector Safety – Our members have to put safety first.
 Slippery roofs, uneven ladder support, wind, animal droppings/urine, and other safety considerations may limit an inspectors observations.

 Scope of Inspection – All HIABC member inspectors are required to follow a Scope of Inspection.
-This purpose of this Scope is to establish a minimum, uniform standard for Home Inspectors Association home and property inspector members.
+The purpose of this Scope is to establish a minimum, uniform standard for Home Inspectors Association members.
 This Scope is embedded in your contract between you and your inspector.
 If you feel let down by your inspector and want to discuss a complaint, this Scope will come up early and often in the conversation as it is the scope of work (or job description) you agreed to with the inspector.
 Scope of Inspection

-If you feel let down by your inspector, we recommend the following steps:
+If you feel let down by your inspector, we recommend the following:

 First - Contact Your Inspector

-If you and the Inspector are not able to resolve the matter at the revisit, he/she will contact the HIABC Insurance Plan Administrator with all the details of the complaint, including the inspection report, contract, photos, and your concerns.
-She will review the information and contact you directly.
+If you and the inspector are unable to resolve the matter, the inspector will provide the HIABC office with all relevant information, including the inspection report, contract, photos, and your concerns.
+The office will review the information and follow up with you directly.

-The Home Inspectors Association BC (HIABC) has full time staff and a 1-800 number you can call if you have any questions or concerns about our members or about home inspections in general.
-If you have a complaint about an inspection or require any advice on resolving an issue, HIABC’s Insurance Plan Administrator can provide expert assistance and will work with both you and the Inspector to resolve the matter.
+The Home Inspectors Association BC (HIABC) has full-time staff available if you have questions about our members or home inspections in general.
+If you have a complaint or need advice on resolving an issue with a HIABC member, we will work with both you and the inspector to reach a resolution.